killerducky/learn-to-play-go.github.io/content/_index.md

 <!-- CREDITS -->
   {{< wrapper id="credits" title="| Who's behind this?"  >}}

   This site was made for the love of the game and our community.
-If you found a mistake contact {{< externalLink target="https://online-go.com/user/view/360861" name="AdamR" >}} on the OGS, I will try to fix it as soon as possible.
+If you found a mistake contact me ({{< externalLink target="https://online-go.com/user/view/360861" name="AdamR" >}}) on the OGS, I will try to fix it as soon as possible.

 My sincerest thanks to all the members of the OGS community who were very supportive in my efforts and kept trying to make it as good as possible.
 Most notably:<br><br>